Start your holiday menu planning in November and organize your festive menu now

 Appetizer- Simple Plate of Veggies and Hot Toasted Nuts– For these, I just arrange my favorite bite sized veggies on a gorgeous plate and toast my favorite nuts.

-Assignment: Grab a pen and paper and start listing your healthy holiday main courses and sides.
+Assignment: Now, grab a pen and paper and start listing your healthy holiday main courses and sides.
 Choose from mine, your own recipes or get out there on the web and search for more.
-Holiday menu planning now will:
+So, your holiday menu planning now will:

-I would love if you would take a moment and leave a comment.
-Feel free to add your favorite healthy holiday recipe ideas and comments.
-In my next post I will talk about some amazing simple tricks to keep your fruits and veggies fresh for two weeks.
+Now, I would love if you would take a moment and leave a comment.
+And, feel free to add your favorite healthy holiday recipe ideas and comments.
+Next, I will talk about some amazing simple tricks to keep your fruits and veggies fresh for two weeks.